temporalio/documentation/docs/typescript/failures.md

 ### [ChildWorkflowFailure](https://typescript.temporal.io/api/classes/client.ChildWorkflowFailure)

-Contains information about a child Workflow failure.
+Contains information about a Child Workflow failure.
 Always contains the original reason for the failure as its cause.
 For example, if a child workflow was terminated, the cause is set to `TerminatedFailure`.

 **This exception is expected to be thrown only by the framework code.**